What’s All This Mean?

 SpaceX’s Falcon 9 rocket first flew in 2010.
-Since that time, Falcon 9 has flown for a total of 88 times.
-84 of those launches being fully successful, one partially successful (CRS-1), one ground anomaly (AMOS-6), and one in-flight failure (CRS-7).
-GPS Block III SV03 will be the launch vehicle’s 89th flight.
+Since that time, 84 more launches occurred.
+Previously, 83 flights were fully successful, one partially successful, and one in-flight failure.
+Starlink 7 will be the launch vehicle’s 85th flight.
 Over the years, it has gone through several upgrades and iterations, not including the Falcon Heavy.
-The current version is the Falcon 9 Block 5, introduced in 2018 and is now the main version in operation today.
+The current version is the Falcon 9 Block 5, introduced in 2018.

 The Block 5 is the final iteration of the Falcon 9 and rated to carry humans into space.
 Block 5’s goal was to apply all the lessons that SpaceX learned into a human-rated, reusable rocket, capable of sending Crew Dragon into orbit.
 Initially, Falcon 9 is Starlink’s primary carrier rocket, with Starship expected to supplant it.

 The first change NASA required to human-rate the Falcon 9 was to put it into a design freeze.
 Before Block 5, no two Falcon 9s were the same, according to a SpaceX representative.
 Because of these continual improvements, NASA required SpaceX to fly seven missions in a row with no changes to the launch vehicle.